MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-core/packages/core/subsystems/phraserecognitionsubsystem.md

 For certain subsystems, a [configuration asset](../../../../mrtk3-overview/architecture/subsystems.md#configuration) is required in order for it to perform normally.

 1. Click the subsystem you enabled in Setup 1.
 1. Check to see if an empty `Configuration Asset` slot shows up under Subsystem Details on the right.
-If so, create a new config by selecting **Assets** -> **Create** **MRTK** > **Subsystems** > **[name of your subsystem] Config** and then draging the created config onto the slot.
+If so, create a new config by selecting **Assets** -> **Create** **MRTK** > **Subsystems** > **[name of your subsystem] Config** and then dragging the created config onto the slot.
 1. After making sure the config slot is populated, change the settings in the newly created config for your specific project.
-Remember to save the project when you are finished.
+Remember to save the project when you're finished.

 ### 3. Ensure the MRTK Speech GameObject is active (required in order for `StatefulInteractable`s (for example, buttons) to respond to phrases)